The Pulse of K-Entertainment

 #K-Pop#BigHit Music#TXT#Tomorrow X Together#7TH YEAR#Oricon#Japan Charts

 TOMORROW X TOGETHER (TXT) became the first foreign artist ever to top Oricon’s weekly album chart with 14 consecutive No. 1 releases when 7TH YEAR: A Moment of Stillness in the Thorns debuted atop the ranking dated April 27, 2026, according to Oricon’s chart for the April 13 to April 19 tracking week.
 The Japanese chart page lists 229,996 first week sales and an April 14 release date, turning a strong comeback into a category-breaking result.
 It is the clearest proof yet that this comeback landed exactly where TXT needed it to.
-As reported by Soompi, no overseas act from any country had previously pushed past 10 straight weekly album No. 1s, which puts this run in a much bigger frame than routine comeback bragging rights.
+The Korea Herald, citing BigHit Music, framed the milestone as the group’s 14th straight weekly Oricon No. 1 and an extension of TXT’s own record among foreign acts, which puts this run in a much bigger frame than routine comeback bragging rights.
 For TXT, it is the kind of Japan-market consistency that separates popular groups from durable institutions.

 TXT’s 14th straight Oricon No. 1 is the actual story